 7. A Zero Waste Kitchen

-One important way to keep your family active and eco-friendly is to purchase high quality, zero waste products that replace the disposable products you’ve been using.
+One important way to keep your family active and eco-friendly is to purchase high quality zero waste products that replace the disposable products you’ve been using.
 Zero waste water bottles for you and your children are a good way to eliminate the need for plastic water bottles.
 The same goes for sustainably produced coffee mugs and hot/cold cups.
 When it comes to school lunches, stock up on reusable straws for your little ones.
-And don’t forget to send your kids to school with a reusable lunch bag, such as our Canvas Lunch Bag.
+And don’t forget to send your kids to school with a reusable lunch bag, such as our canvas Lunch Bag.

 8. Less Tech

 In our fast-paced world, parents are increasingly likely to let their children play with iPads, phones, and other devices.
 Many children have their own tablets.
-There are certainly benefits of educational apps, when used in moderation.
+There are certainly benefits of educational apps when used in moderation.
 However, too much screen time (for adults too) can result in decreased attention spans, irritability, and other behavioral and emotional problems.
 Children ages 2-5 should not have more than one hour of screen time per day, and older children should limit their time to two hours per day.

 9. Get Local

 One of the unofficial tenants of slow living is that to embrace the environment is to embrace communalism.
 That’s why shopping at small businesses and connecting with other parents in your local community is one of our favorite ways to slow your lifestyle.
-Thrift stores offer gently used children’s clothing and baby items, and many stores will accept your well loved items as donations or even pay you for your contributions.
-Moms groups and parenting circles can bring invaluable support and friendship, and can also offer opportunities to meet up and swap your gently used items.
+Thrift stores offer gently used children’s clothing and baby items, and many stores will accept your well-loved items as donations or even pay you for your contributions.
+Mom groups and parenting circles can bring invaluable support and friendship, and can also offer opportunities to meet up and swap your gently used items.